Image Operations / Resizing

 value is blur

 .
-When used, Optidash API will use a Gaussian-blurred version of the input image to fill excess space giving you the most visually pleasing composition.
+When selected, the Optidash API will utilize a Gaussian-blurred rendition of the input image to fill any excess space, resulting in a visually appealing composition.

 {